 To maintain research ethics based on a reciprocal relationship with the other.

 Maintaining this position when working on research projects implies:

-A way of knowing (epistemology) that is not predetermined, but is articulated in relation to the other, to what they tell us, to what is generated in the group, to the references we place as a counterpoint for discussion, and with the inferences that this dialogue of multiple voices provides.
+A way of knowing that it is not (pre)determined, but is articulated in the relation with: the others; the knowledge that is generated by Esbrina; the referents we place as a counterpoint to the dialogue; And the inferences that this multi-voice conversation gives us.

-A political position (praxis) that leads us to recognize that all research is ideological, in the sense that it projects – and sets – a story about the parcel of this thing called reality that it approaches to describe or understand.
-If anything, what constructionism reveals is that there is no values-free science.
-The issue is when they are not overt and made public, pretending to hide them behind the artifice of neutrality and objectivity, camouflaged within the use of jargon and symbols.
+A political position (praxis) that leads us to recognize that all research is ideological, in the sense that it projects –and sets– a story about the parcel of this thing called reality that it approaches to describe or understand.
+Our work stems from the believe that science cannot be neutral and free of values.